florentpoujol/Daneel/readme.md

 For instance, when trying to set the model of a ModelRenderer (to a Model that does not exists) via gameObject:Set() :

     ~~~~~ Daneel.Debug.StackTrace ~~~~~
-    #01 string.ucfirst("transform")
-    #02 GameObject.Set(GameObject: 'Object1': 14476932, table: 04DAC148)
+    #01 GameObject.Set(GameObject: 'Object1': 14476932, table: 04DAC148)
-    #03 Component.Set(ModelRenderer: 31780825, table: 04DAC238)
+    #02 Component.Set(ModelRenderer: 31780825, table: 04DAC238)
-    #04 ModelRenderer.SetModel(ModelRenderer: 31780825, "UnknowModel")
+    #03 ModelRenderer.SetModel(ModelRenderer: 31780825, "UnknowModel")
-    [string "Behavior Daneel/DaneelCore (0)"]:293: ModelRenderer.SetModel(modelRenderer, modelNameOrAsset) : Argument 'modelNameOrAsset' : model with name 'UnknowModel' was not found.
+    [string "Behavior Daneel/Daneel (0)"]:293: ModelRenderer.SetModel(modelRenderer, modelNameOrAsset) : Argument 'modelNameOrAsset' : model with name 'UnknowModel' was not found.

-Note that the error location will always be in the `DaneelCore` script, just pay attention to the function name in the stack trace to locate the source of the error.

 ### Data types

-The function `Daneel.Debug.GetType(object)` is an extension of Lua's built-in `type()` and may returns any of the built-in Lua types or the name of any of the objects introduced by CraftStudio or Daneel : GameObject, ModelRenderer, MapRenderer, Camera, Transform, Script, Model, ModelAnimation, Map, TileSet, Scene, Sound, Document, Ray, RaycastHit, Vector3, Plane, Quaternion
+The function `Daneel.Debug.GetType(object)` is an extension of Lua's built-in `type()` and may returns any of the built-in Lua types or the name of any of the objects introduced by CraftStudio or Daneel : GameObject, ModelRenderer, MapRenderer, Camera, Transform, Script, Model, ModelAnimation, Map, TileSet, Scene, Sound, Ray, RaycastHit, Vector3, Plane, Quaternion

 ## <a id="raycasting"></a>Raycasting